Prospective Student Questions

 Current Georgetown University undergraduate students pursuing certain majors are able to apply as an accelerated student.
 In order to apply:

-• you must be pursuing an undergraduate major that is eligible for application to an accelerated degree
+- you must be pursuing an undergraduate major that is eligible for application to an accelerated degree

-As an accelerated student, a total of two courses may double count toward both the bachelor’s and master’s degree.
-Eligible courses must be at the 350 / 4000 level or above and approved by both the undergraduate advising dean and the director of graduate studies for the master’s program.
 It is the student’s responsibility to secure the necessary approvals for double-counted courses.
-Additionally, in some cases master’s programs will permit up to two additional courses — taken above the 120 credit hours necessary for the bachelor’s degree — to count towards the master’s degree as transfer credits.
-Like the double-counted courses, students must receive advance approval to have these courses count towards their graduate degree.
+Additionally, in some cases master’s programs will permit up to two additional courses – taken above the 120 credit hours necessary for the bachelor’s degree – to count toward the master’s degree as transfer credits.
+Like the double-counted courses, students must receive advance approval to have these courses count toward their graduate degree.
 Both double-counted and transfer courses, if permitted, must be added to the graduate transcript before the student graduates with their undergraduate degree.
-If admitted as an accelerated student, you will remain an undergraduate student until you graduate with your bachelor’s degree.
-It is the student’s responsibility to inform their dean’s office of their interest in pursuing an accelerated program, before submitting an application.
-Additionally, where appropriate, students are advised to consult with the Office of Global Services (OGS) and the Office of Student Financial Services (OSFS) regarding their interest in applying to an accelerated program.

 Transfer Credit Questions

-How do I apply to the Graduate School as a transfer student and what percent of my credits will transfer?
+How do I apply to the Graduate School as a transfer student, and what percent of my credits will transfer?

 Transfer students must follow the same application process as all other applicants.
 It is possible to transfer up to 25 percent of the credits required for a Georgetown graduate program.
 However, the department and the Graduate School will make the final determination as to which credits are acceptable for transfer credit, including any Georgetown courses taken prior to admittance to the degree program.